 When Should I Worry About...

-Frequently touched surfaces and items around your home or office that viruses can live on include:
+Frequently touched surfaces and items around your home (or personal office) that germs can live on include:

 • Cabinet handles